realm/realm-java-benchmarks/README.md

 To alleviate such issue there are a couple of options.

- * Using a robust algorithm to eliminate outliers, such as [RANSAC](https://en.wikipedia.org/wiki/RANSAC)
+ * Using a robust algorithm to eliminate outliers, such as [RANSAC](https://en.wikipedia.org/wiki/RANSAC).
- * Measure multiple times **using the minimum value** among the measured ones
+ * Measure multiple times **using the median value** among the measured ones.

 The second option is much easier to implement and takes care of any fluctuation and outlying measurement, so it's the one being used in this suite.